VideoJuegosUN/Design/source.md

 ###SEGA(II)

-* En 1998 apareció en Japón la Dreamcast, la cual llegaría a occidente en 1999 y daría comienzo a la "generación de los 128 bits".
-Teniendo un éxito muy pobre.<!-- .element: class="fragment" data-fragment-index="1"-->
+* In 1998 he appeared in Japan the Dreamcast, which come to the West in 1999 and would start the "generation 128 bits".
+With a very poor success.<!-- .element: class="fragment" data-fragment-index="1"-->

-* En 2002 Sega se dio cuenta de que no podría competir especialmente contra la nueva máquina de Sony y anuncio que descontinuaría el Dreamcast y que ya no produciría hardware, convirtiéndose solo en desarrolladora de software.<!-- .element: class="fragment" data-fragment-index="2"-->
+* In 2002 Sega determines that could not compete especially against Sony's new machine and announcement would discontinue the Dreamcast and no longer produce hardware, becoming only developer software.<!-- .element: class="fragment" data-fragment-index="2"-->

 <img height="200" src="fig/sega2.bmp"><!-- .element: class="fragment" data-fragment-index="2"-->